All Episodes

 Not a nickel.

-Will these people be able to keep their health insurance plans, their private plans through their employers if there is a Medicare for all program that you endorse?
+Will these people be able to keep their health insurance plans, their private plans, through their employers if there is a Medicare for all program that you endorse?

-But they will what will change in their plans is the color of their card.
+What will change in their plans is the color of their card.

 All right, that's Bernie Sanders.